harshit698/News-ChatBot/README.md

  # NEWS ChatBot
-   A bot to share news on any thing likes sports,crimes etc.
+   A bot to tell news on any thing likes sports,crimes etc.